 4.7 at the written direction of the Customer, delete or return Customer Data and copies thereof to the Customer on termination of the DPA unless required by applicable law to store the Customer Data;

-4.8 maintain complete and accurate records and information to demonstrate its compliance with this Section 4 and allow for audits by the Customer or the Customer’s designated auditor, only so far as is necessary in order to demonstrate compliance, provided that the Customer: provides no less than 30 days’ written notice of such audit or inspection; and the parties agree the scope, duration, and purpose of such audit or inspection in advance.
+4.8 maintain complete and accurate records and information to demonstrate its compliance with this Section 4 and allow for audits by the Customer or the Customer’s designated auditor, only so far as is necessary in order to demonstrate compliance and no more than once a year, provided that the Customer: provides no less than 30 days’ written notice of such audit or inspection; and the parties agree the scope, duration, and purpose of such audit or inspection in advance.
 Customer shall conduct its audit in a manner that will result in minimal disruption to Data Processor’s business operations and shall not be entitled to receive data or information of other clients of Data Processor or any other confidential information of Data Processor that is not directly relevant for the authorized purposes of the audit.
 If the Customer becomes privy to any confidential information of the Data Processor as a result of this Section, the Customer shall hold such confidential information in confidence and, unless required by law, not make the confidential information available to any third party, or use it for any other purpose.
 The Customer acknowledges that the Data Processor shall only be required to use reasonable endeavors to assist the Data Controller in procuring access to any third-party assets, records or information as part of any audit; and

 4.9 inform the Customer immediately if, in the Data Processor’s opinion, an instruction from the Customer infringes (or, if acted upon, might cause an infringement of) the Data Protection Legislation.